10 Tips on How to Deal With a Painful Breakup

 5. Keep Your Feelings to Yourself

-It’s tempting to let your ex know just how much you’re suffering, but trust me—it’s not the best move.
+It’s so tempting to let your ex know just how much you’re suffering, but trust me—it’s not the best move.

 6. Build a Support System